Pony-Driland/Website/server/tiny-chat/connection/userManager.md

 # API Documentation

-This document provides an overview of the events handled by the server, including user management actions like ban, unban, kick, login, and registration.
+This document provides an overview of the events handled by the server, including user management actions such as banning, unbanning, kicking, logging in, and registration.

 Documentation written with the assistance of OpenAI's ChatGPT.

+---

 ## Events Overview